Jacob Cytryn is a lifetime Ramahnik and has been a camper and participant in Ramah Seminar Plus.

 Sam joined the year-round team in January 2014.
 Previously, Sam had served for two terms on the Ramah Wisconsin Committee and had been co-chair of Development with Dan Blumenthal on the Ramah Wisconsin Executive Committee.
 Professionally Sam brings a wealth of development experience most recently serving as the Midwest Deputy Director for AIPAC where he managed an annual campaign of $14M across nine Midwest states.
 Sam spent four years at Ramah Wisconsin as a camper and seven on staff including several as a Rosh Aidah.
 Sam met his wife Sarah Ettinger (Nivo ‘98) at camp, and they now have three children.

 Paulina has been a familiar face in our dining halls since she first came to camp as a member of our International Staff in 2009.
 Originally from Poland, Paulina grew up near Warsaw, and found her way to Ramah through a European summer program that gives students the opportunity to work and travel in the United States while on vacation from university.
 In December 2013 she graduated from the University of Warsaw with a Master’s Degree in International Management.
 She moved to Chicago in 2014 and recently completed an 18-month internship doing special projects in the year-round Ramah office.
-Paulina lives in Chicago with her husband, Michael.
+Paulina lives in Chicago with her husband, Michael, and their daughter.

 Gal first came to camp in 2008 as the first shaliach to coach basketball at Camp Ramah in Wisconsin.
 He has played many roles at camp since then, including sports staff, Rosh Sport, Ramah Israel Seminar counselor, Rosh Mishlachat and yoetz (staff trainer).
-Gal met his wife Adi at camp, and they bring their two children with them.
+Gal met his wife Adi at camp, and they bring their three children with them.
 Gal has a B.Ed in special education from Levinsky College in Tel Aviv and he works at a behavioral high school as a class manager.